Karagul/stockTicker/README.txt

-Hello and welcome to a simple stock ticker tracker, so far it gives description of selected ticker for given date range and it generates a bollingar plot.
+Hello and welcome to a simple stock ticker tracker, so far it gives description of selected ticker for given date range and it generates a bollinger plot.

 More features to come!